RRZE-HPC/OSC-AD/README.md

 ### B.5.
 Datasets

 1. Resource-scalable parallel programs: The MPI-parallel PISOLVER code comprises a large number of back-to-back double-precision divide instructions, whose throughput is exactly one instruction per 16 clock cycles on Broadwell.
-2. Resource-bottlenecked parallel programs: Working sets were chosen large enough to not fit into any cache, which is at least 10x the last-level cache size, i.e., L3 caches (non-inclusive victim L3+L2 caches) in the Broadwell (Skylake) processors of ClusterB (SuperMUC-NG).
+2. Resource-bottlenecked parallel programs: Working sets were chosen large enough to not fit into any cache, which is at least 10x the last-level cache size, i.e., L3 caches (non-inclusive victim L3+L2 caches) in the Broadwell (Skylake) processors of Meggie (SuperMUC-NG).
     Data sharing across overlapping kernels was ruled out to eliminate the possibility of cache reuse.
      *  MPI-parallel McCalpin STREAM TRIAD, A(:)=B(:)+s*C(:):
-        An overall working set of 48 GB (2 x 10^9 elements) on ClusterB and 1.2 GB (5 x 10^7 elements) on SuperMUC-NG is split evenly across the MPI processes, respectively.
+        An overall working set of 48 GB (2 x 10^9 elements) on Meggie and 1.2 GB (5 x 10^7 elements) on SuperMUC-NG is split evenly across the MPI processes, respectively.
      * MPI-parallel slow Schönauer TRIAD, A(:)=B(:)+cos(C(:)/D(:)):
         An overall working set of 1.6 GB (5 x 10^7 elements) on SuperMUC-NG is split evenly across the MPI processes.